bharathsudharsan/Edge2Train/README.md

 ![alt text](https://github.com/bharathsudharsan/Edge2Train/blob/main/Train_and_infer_time_on_mcus_and_cpus.png)

 1. CPU1 and MCU4 is fastest in their respective classes.
-CPU1 vs MCU4: CPU1 is only 7.57 sec faster than MCU4 for Iris and 7.45 sec for MNIST digits datasets.
+CPU1 is only 7.57 sec faster than MCU4 for Iris and 7.45 sec for MNIST digits datasets.

 2. Although CPUs are faster, they cannot be used as edge devices due to their cost (CPU1 is 200x more costly than MCU4), form factor (5x more area), and energy consumption (7x times).